 ALLEGHENY COLLEGE GLOBAL CITIZEN SCHOLARS

 The Allegheny College Global Citizen Scholars (GCS) Program is for students who are interested in unpacking a complex global challenge through interdisciplinary coursework and experiential fieldwork at Allegheny College, and ultimately, designing a legacy project with sustainable outcomes.
+This website captures the experiences of Cohort IV (2020-24) on the theme of "Empowering Women Worldwide" co-directed by Dr. Ishita Sinha Roy (Professor, Media & Cultural Studies) and Dr. Caryl Wagget (Professor, Global Health).

 On September 20, 2020, the on-campus Global Citizenship Scholars from Cohort IV, along with their Teaching Assistants, and Faculty, picnicked in the sun in the rooftop garden outside the Vukovich Communication Center.
 With masks on, the group made tie-and-dye masks for themselves and as gifts for friends.
 It was a much-needed respite from COVID isolation, to come together, share some laughter, play name games, and get to know each other.